-With a population over 1 million and a quarter of the population being African-American that is mostly located in St Louis North County, with Delmar being the dividing line between communities, North St Louis County has much history in its urban communities.
+With a population over 1 million and a quarter of the population living in the African-American communities that are divided by Olive Blvd, St Louis North County has much history in its urban communities.

-Before the 60s, there were only a few isolated communities like the historic Kinloch, the first African-American community west of the Mississippi, Robertson, Meachem Park, and even certain areas of Pagedale and Webster Groves.^
+The original black communities of St Louis County were Kinloch, Robertson, Meachem Park, and even certain areas of Pagedale and Webster Groves.^

-One of the first all-black cities that were west of the Mississippi River is Kinloch, a once thriving black community until the 1980s when the airport bought most of the land for an airport expansion that was never built.
+The first all-black city west of the Mississippi River, Kinloch was a once thriving black community until the 1980s when the airport bought most of the land for an airport expansion that was never built.

-The buyouts took mostly all of the houses and their foundations as well as all of the businesses in the small city of St Louis North County, leaving only a few housing project complexes.
+The buyouts took mostly all of the houses and their foundations as well the businesses, leaving only a few housing complexes.

-With the majority of North County’s apartment complexes being located in areas between Parker Road and Lucas-Hunt, these areas slowly became predominantly black by the late 1980s to the early 2000s.
+With the majority of North County’s apartment complexes being located in areas between Parker Road and Lucas-Hunt, these areas slowly became predominantly black from the late 1980s to the early 2000s.

 The apartment complexes led many people to move to different parts of the county, due to a number of reasons, whether it was a fear of crime, property values decreasing, or not wanting to be around black residents.

-Currently, nearby St. Louis city gentrifying its downtown and business areas, while the older black communities of North St. Louis are becoming less and less with the lack of upkeep and the vacant housing crisis in the city is leading many people are relocating into the county.
+Currently, nearby St Louis city is gentrifying its downtown and business areas, while the older black communities of North St. Louis are declining with a lack of upkeep and the vacant housing crisis in the city that is leading many people are relocating into the county.

-The move further into St. Louis County is having some middle-class black families to relocate into St. Charles County or parts of West St. Louis County like in Maryland Heights, especially the ones that were the first to move into St. Louis County during the 80s and 90s.
+The move further into St Louis North County is having some middle-class black families to relocate into St. Charles County or parts of West St. Louis County like in Maryland Heights.

-With the city of St. Louis changing, North St. Louis County is slowly declining.
-Most of the shopping malls, department stores, restaurants, strip malls, and other businesses have either gone elsewhere or went out of business.
+With the city of St. Louis changing, North St. Louis County is slowly declining as most of the shopping areas, restaurants, and other businesses have either gone elsewhere or went out of business.

-Towns in St. Louis County, especially ones that are next to the city-county line, are becoming dilapidated, apartment complexes along West Florissant and in Spanish Lake are the modern day housing projects since the city demolished most of theirs, and the lack of businesses outside of liquor and convenient stores is needed.
+Apartment complexes along West Florissant and in Spanish Lake are becoming the modern day housing projects, while the lack of businesses outside of liquor and convenient stores is widely needed.